 Sleep provides a solid foundation that is necessary for all of your daily habits and decisions.
 If you make getting sufficient sleep a priority, it can help you achieve your overall wellness goals.
 It helps you avoid other physical problems, like orofacial pain.
-Sleep is essential for as stress management and giving your body time to heal.
-If the human body and mind are well-rested, people respond to life with a better perspective and clearing understanding.
+Sleep is essential for stress management and giving your body time to heal.
+If the human body and mind are well-rested, people respond to life with a better perspective and clearer understanding.
 Our hormones are regulated during sleep and there are other benefits too.

 How much sleep do people really need?